jacann/Physics-Notes/README.md

 ## Nspire Tips
 - Use Documents
-- Use ctrl + d-pad to quickly switch between documents
+- Use ctrl + d-pad to quickly switch between pages in a document.

  ## Filename & Version Structure
  Filename: "Notes \[Unit-#\].\[Revision-#\].tns"